ojaswi825/WeatherMonitor/README.md

 An IoT project to monitor weather and real time visualizations

 ### Abstract
 This is a weather monitoring service.
-We use different kind of sensors to monitor metrics such as temperature, pressure, humidity, etc. This project the weather is a very generic term, this project actually aims to monitor indoor parameters such as offices, buildings, etc.
+We use different kind of sensors to monitor metrics such as temperature, pressure, humidity, etc. In this project the term "weather" is very generic.
+This project actually aims to monitor indoor parameters such as offices, buildings, etc.

 ### Objectives of this project:
 * To monitor indoor conditions.